SimoneLoGatto00/BeerQA-Open-domain-QA/README.md

 **Source**
-BeerQA is an open-domain question answering dataset built from existing QA benchmarks (e.g. SQuAD Open, HotpotQA) and extended with new questions that require **multiple Wikipedia pages** to answer.
+BeerQA is an open-domain question answering dataset built from existing QA benchmarks and extended with new questions that require **multiple Wikipedia pages** to answer.

 Each example contains: